rakshit-binary/perl-Quant-Framework/README.md

 ##Quant::Framework::ExpiryConventions

-This module is a helper for `CorrelationMatrix` to convert tenor from a volsurface to an actual date.
+This module is used to convert tenor from a volsurface or correlation matrix to an actual date based on respective market conventions.
 After initializing this module with required inputs, you can invoke its `vol_expiry_date` and `forward_expiry_date` functions.

 To use this module:
 ```